Gigaspaces/xap-docs/site/content/xap/12.2/admin/memory-management-facilities.markdown

 The Memory Management facility is used to assist the client in avoiding a situation where a space server gets into an out-of-memory failure scenario.
 Based on the configured cache policy, the memory manager protects the space (and the application, in the case it is running collocated with the space) from consuming memory beyond a defined threshold.

-{{% warning %}}
+{{% warning "Important"%}}
 The client/Application is expected to have some business logic that will handle `org.openspaces.core.SpaceMemoryShortageException` that might be thrown (when using the openspaces API).
 When the legacy `IJSpace` interface is used, `com.j_spaces.core.MemoryShortageException` will be thrown instead.
 Without such business logic, the space server or a client local cache may eventually exhaust all their parent process available memory resources.
 {{% /warning %}}

-{{% tip %}}
+{{% tip "Tip"%}}
-Most of the considerations described in this topic are also relevant for the client application when running a Local Cache running with a LRU Cache policy.
+Most of the considerations described in this topic are also relevant for the client application when running a Local Cache with a LRU Cache policy.
 {{% /tip %}}

 The space memory can be managed using the following mechanisms: